keithjgrant/Taming-CSS/README.md

   * Flexbox layout
   * The Future of CSS

 Mind the overhead bins.
-Chapters my shift during flight.
+Chapters may shift during flight.

 ## Publishing